Papa Bear Awards 2012

 A: No, you can't.
 That option has been dropped this year.
 No nominations of your own work are allowed in any category.

-Q: Where do I find good quotes without reading every story?
+Q: Where do I find good quotes without rereading every story?

 A: An option is to browse through the reviews.
 Many reviewers mention a particularly good quote from a chapter in their review.